satishdevops777/satishdevops777/README.md

 ## About Me

 👋 Hi there!
-I'm Satish, **AWS Certified Solution Architect (SAA-003)** and **Certified Terraform Associate** with 5+ Years of experience in Linux System Adminstration, Cloud Computing and DevOps Practices.
+I'm Satish, **AWS Certified Solution Architect (SAA-003)** and **Certified Terraform Associate** with 6+ Years of experience in Linux System Adminstration, Cloud Computing, SRE and DevOps Practices.
 I specialize in building robust CI/CD pipelines, automating cloud infrastructure, and ensuring seamless deployment processes.
 Passionate about leveraging tools like Docker, Kubernetes, and Terraform to drive efficiency and reliability in software development.

 ### 💻 Skills